Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 The Fix:

-• Start with cloud APIs before investing in hardware
+• Start with cloud APIs (OpenAI, Google) before investing in hardware.

-• Use model compression techniques for edge deployment
+• Use model compression techniques like quantization for edge deployment.

-• Batch process when possible to reduce API calls
+• Batch process requests to reduce API calls.

 Mistake #4: Mixing Incompatible Modalities

-The Problem: Trying to process unrelated data types together.
+The Problem: Trying to process unrelated data types together confuses the model.

 The Fix:

-• Provide clear text descriptions of expected relationships
+• Provide clear text prompts describing the expected relationships.

 Building Your First Multimodal Search Engine (Step-by-Step)

-Let’s create something practical that demonstrates multimodal AI’s power while being achievable for beginners.
-We’ll build a simple product search engine that accepts both text and image inputs.
+Let’s create a practical product search engine that accepts both text and image inputs.
+This project teaches core concepts while being achievable for beginners.

 Step 1: Choose Your Tools